KJW30307/First-Build-Repository/README.md

 //Respond with appointments on calendar

-//End by saying "Have a lovely day"
+//End by saying "Enjoy your day"